- IS CFL A KRISHNAMURTI SCHOOL?

 It is important to understand that all educational institutions, whether they are government schools in India or a Harvard or Cambridge, receive financial support of some kind, either from the government or from private donors.
 No educational institution runs merely on the fees it collects, and CFL is no different.

 We want CFL’s education to be accessible to all parents seriously interested in alternative education.
-Fees are never a criterion in admission, and fees cover only 80% of the school’s running costs [for the first 14 years, fees only met about 60% of the running costs].
+The ability to pay is never a criterion in admission, and parent contributions cover only 80% of the school’s running costs [for the first 14 years, these only met about 60% of the running costs].
 We meet the deficit in three ways:

 - ARE YOU REALLY “NON-HIERARCHICAL”?
 WHAT DOES THAT MEAN, ACTUALLY?